michaelpb/libscroll/DEVELOPMENT.md

 - `abstract static load(workspace, path, callback)`

     - Loads the given ScrollObject into memory.
 In general, this is not used directly, since  you can just instantiate a ScrollWorkspace that will load for you

 ### static methods

 - `static new_from_cfg(constructor, path, callback)`

     - Helper method that loads the given CFG file, parses it, and instantiates a constructor based on the given callback

+- `static new_from_binary(constructor, path, callback)`

+    - Similar to above, except it won't read the contents into memory.
+Good for binary media.

+- `static reload(scrollobj, new_content)`

+    - Constructs a new version of ScrollObj, filled with the given new content, assuming new_content is a string of conf data.

 ### public properties

-- `name` -- this is an all lowercase name of this type, e.g.
+- `typename` -- this is an all lowercase name of this type, e.g.
   'document' for Document, 'tag' for Tag

+- `path` -- relative path for object, relative to workspace dir

+- `fullpath` -- absolute path for object on file-system

 ## ScrollContainer